Yorkshire Chess History

 Frideswide had played correspondence chess as well as composing and solving chess problems.
 In her old age she continued playing correspondence chess until failing eyesight precluded it.

-Husband Thomas Benjamin Rowland’s death was registered in the third quarter of 1929, at Rathdrum, Ireland, though he probably died, like Frideswide, at Bray.
+Husband Thomas Benjamin Rowland’s death was registered in the third quarter of 1929, at Rathdrum, Ireland, though he possibly died, like Frideswide, at Bray.
 (Rathdrum and Bray are both in modern County Wicklow, Republic of Ireland.)

 Copyright © 2012 Stephen John Mann